MicroGridsPy/MicroGridsPy/docs/methodology/generator.md

     no-load fuel intercept; the input curve is validated at model build (strictly positive efficiencies, a non-decreasing implied fuel curve).
 The `integer` mode adds a minimum stable load and true on/off behaviour, but **start-up and shut-down costs and minimum up/down times are not yet modelled**.
-The `relaxed` mode is a pure LP that stays a valid lower bound but does not by itself penalise part-load operation — use `integer` (typically in the typical-year formulation, or with representative periods) when that fidelity matters.
+Part-load commitment is a mixed-integer program; over long multi-year horizons pair it with representative periods to keep it tractable.